Since 2011, Estonia has had two parallel systems for taxing private individuals’ investment income: the ordinary system, under

 The acquisition cost is considered to be all documented costs incurred by the investor to acquire the asset.

-No, you do not have to declare these exchanges or pay income tax on them.
+No, you do not have to declare these exchanges or pay income tax when making the switch.

 As it is not possible to distinguish whether you are using the ordinary system or the investment account system when submitting